MWright98/solid-system/README.md

 ## How To Contribute

-Contributors should have a knowledge of js basics, express, node.js, MongoDB, and React
+Contributors should have a knowledge of js basics, MongoDB, Express.JS, React, and Node.js

 ## Questions